figaw/praqma.com/_training/jenkins-code.md

 * Software Versioning
 * Artifact Management
 * Scalability

+We have a complete lab set-up where you will gain fast paced experiences to take home, ready to apply in your environment.
+You only need to bring a laptop.

 The course structure is module based, with each module containing an instructor lead presentation of each topic followed by either lab exercises or discussions.
 Attendees are welcome to bring questions or challenges from their own background.